Competitive Orders in Altermagnetic Chiral Magnons: Abstract

 \section{Abstract}

 The magnons in altermagnets exhibit chiral splitting even in the absence of spin-orbit coupling and external magnetic fields.
 Typically, this chiral splitting behavior can be well described by alternating isotropic spin exchanges (ISE) near the zero temperature.
-However, its finite-temperature dynamics, particularly when incorporating spin–orbit coupling effects, remains elusive.
-In this study, we reveal that, when including magnon–magnon interactions, long-range anisotropic spin exchange (ASE) can also induce chiral splitting of magnons at a finite temperature.
-Crucially, the chiral splitting induced by ASE competes with that arising from ISE, leading to a pronounced temperature-dependent modulation of the altermagnetic chiral splitting.
-Moreover, this competition is intimately connected to spin fluctuations, and can reverse the spin current driven by the band splitting as temperature increases.
+However, its finite-temperature dynamics, particularly when incorporating spin–orbit coupling, remains elusive.
+In this study, we reveal that, when including magnon–magnon interactions, long-range anisotropic spin exchange (ASE) can effectively induce chiral splitting of magnons at finite temperatures.
+Crucially, the ASE-induced chiral splitting competes with that arising from ISE, leading to a pronounced temperature-dependent modulation.
+Moreover, this competition is intimately coupled to quantum spin fluctuations, and can reverse the spin current driven by the band splitting as temperature increases.
 Our work uncovers the intrinsic competition governing collective spin excitations in altermagnets, providing new insights into their finite-temperature dynamical behavior.

 \textit{Introduction.} Conventional collinear antiferromagnets exhibit zero net magnetization and are preserved under translation\,(${\cal \tau}$) and inversion\,(${\cal P}$) symmetry, resulting in spin-degenerate bands\,\cite{jungwirth2016antiferromagnetic, baltz2018antiferromagnetic}.
 However, recent studies have shown that when opposite-spin sublattices are no longer linked by translation or inversion symmetry but instead by additional rotational or mirror symmetry operations\,\cite{vsmejkal2022emerging, vsmejkal2022beyond, hayami2019momentum}, such magnetic states can exhibit momentum-dependent spin-split bands even in the absence of spin-orbit coupling (SOC).
 This phenomenon has been experimentally confirmed in candidate materials, dubbed as altermagnets\,\cite{vsmejkal2020crystal, mazin2021prediction, bai2024altermagnetism, zhou2025manipulation, zhang2025electrical, duan2025antiferroelectric, song2025altermagnets, liu2022spin}.
 For example, in a $d$-wave altermagnet on a square lattice, the sublattices are related by a spin flip combined with a $\pi/2$ real-space rotation about a point on the dual lattice, as illustrated in Fig.\,\ref{fig1}.
 The ability to combine ferromagnetic-like spin splitting with zero net magnetization avoids adverse stray-field effects during ultrafast magnetic dynamics, offering significant potential for next-generation spintronics\,\cite{he2023nonrelativistic, chen2024enumeration, jiang2024enumeration, xiao2024spin, liu2024twisted, das2024realizing, leeb2024spontaneous}.